 Good Hotel Guide Review

 With glorious views of Windermere and seven acres of spectacular grounds, this guest house feels more like a country house hotel, complete with wood panelling and ornate ceilings.
 Yet while ‘the style is gracious’, it is ‘never hushed and formal’ in the Edwardian house which Diana Kennedy and her daughters have transformed into a relaxed and welcoming haven.
 A scattering of family books and photographs can be found among the large sofas and plump window seats.
-These make the perfect place for the cream tea offered on arrival, which features ‘Diana’s legendary scones’.
 Bedrooms are more contemporary: there are bold wallpapers, smart armchairs and pale carpets.
 ‘Lots of thoughtful extras’ include sherry, iced water, digital radio, robes and coffee machines.
 Throughout the day, soup, sandwiches and cake are available, all deliciously home made.
 You can enjoy them on the terrace if it’s sunny, or in the dining room, where the picture windows overlook the lovely gardens.
-Handsome supper platters can be pre-ordered, as can a popular Sunday lunch, ‘cooked with such flair by Jo Kennedy’.
+Handsome supper platters can be pre-ordered.
 (Ralph Wilson, HP)

 Lyth Valley Road